klamma/ar-for-eu-book/_pages/chapters/performance_profiling.md

 **Reduce the number of objects, use static batching for non-moving objects**:
 For each object in the scene, Unity calls the graphics API to perform a draw call.
 This has some overhead to it, so a goal is to keep the number of draw calls as low as possible.
-Unity already does some optimisations by *batching* objects.
+Unity already does some optimizations by *batching* objects.
 This combines their meshes into one big mesh which can be processed in one call.
 Static batching only works with non-moving GameObjects, e.g. virtual furniture in a scene.
 To mark such objects as suitable for static batching, there is a checkbox *Static* in the top right of the inspector.